seifeakalu/3DAndroidGame-FirstDegreeProject/README.md

 ## Fear Plane drawable image game
 This app has been developed with 3DSMax animation and graphic design.
 It moves left and right with Android device screen orientation. stores the best level to SQLite DB

-Comeon atleast I've tried :satisfied:
+Comeon atleast I've tried.
+No source code for this project since it's first degree project it is a mess :satisfied:
 ## Check the video

 <a href="https://drive.google.com/uc?id=1eKbbOd5HNf8H619gtcUR-NyEqtDuliMJ">Screen Record</a>